CardozaLeonardo/CardozaLeonardo/README.md

 I'm a Software Engineer Student aspiring to get a Full Stack Development Job.

-I always interested on learning new stuff and leveling up.
+I'm always interested on learning new stuff and leveling up.
 I also like learning from others devs.

 <!--